-And it gives galactose plus the free X entity.
-And this is colored. beta-galactosidase.
+And so if we grow E. coli on plates that have glucose plus X-gal, the colonies would be colorless.
+And if we were to grow them on plates that had lactose plus X-gal then all of the colonies would be colored because they're making beta-galactosidase.
 And part of the way that this stuff that I've been telling you was figured out was by bacterial geneticists looking for something.
 What they looked for was back here on this plate that had Xgal.

 Almost all the colonies were colorless.
 These were colored because they could make beta-galactosidase.
 So if I gave you some plates of this, you looked in the lab and then you found a colored colony, it's a mutant.
 I'll define these terms for you very shortly.

-But it's got an alteration in the DNA that affects the regulation -- -- of beta-gal or the product of the lacC gene.
+But it's got an alteration in the DNA that affects the regulation -- -- of betagal or the product of the lacC gene.
 And on the basis of what I've told you about this model, can you guys come up with two types of things, two places or kinds of mutations that could break this system that would lead to beta-galactosidase being on even though there's no lactose in the medium?
 Anybody see one of them?
 Why is it off?
 Because of lac repressor?
 In a wild type strain it's because lac repressor is bound to that sequence and it's shutting off transcription.

 So we had a variant that could now transcribe.
 Yeah.
 OK, so that's a good idea.
 So if we could somehow mutate that little binding sequence in a way that didn't screw up everything else then, even though there was lac repressor being made, if it couldn't bind here because the sequence had been changed then you'd get it made.
 That's exactly right.
 That's one of them.

 Yeah.
-OK, it was a problem making lacl.
+OK, it was a problem making lacI.
 What would happen?
 Well, if we couldn't make this and it couldn't bind there we'd be on.
 And that's the other class.
 Can you think of a kind of mutation that we learned about, think back to the genetic code, that would prevent lac repressor from being made?
 I'm trying to give you a clue.

 There were 61 codons encoded for amino acids.
 Yeah.
 Oh, that would work.
 Yup, if we messed up the promoter.

 That's a sophisticated answer.

-Yeah, if we messed up the promoter for making lacl that would certainly give that.
-Can you think of another type of thing that would affect the lacl gene, would prevent lacl from being made?
+Yeah, if we messed up the promoter for making lacI that would certainly give that.
+Can you think of another type of thing that would affect the lacI gene, would prevent lacI from being made?
 Somebody?
 Yeah.
 OK.
 If the sequence was wrong so that they could bind, that would be good.
 The one I'm trying to tease out of you, but I won't take longer now, is remember those three stop codons that didn't encode for anything?
 There should be one of those at the end of the protein.

 But if you changed one of the amino acid codons into a stop codon that would also prevent you from making it.
 So there are at least a couple of kinds of mutations.
 And what I've sort of done here is I've skipped all the evidence and given you the model.
-And I cannot give you all the evidence that lead to this, which is a pretty well-established model.
+And I cannot give you all the evidence that lead to this, which is a pretty wellestablished model.
 I don't think this is going to change likely.